ryanheise/just_audio/just_audio/README.md

 end
 ```

-If you wish to connect to non-HTTPS URLs, or if you use a feature that depends on the proxy such as caching or stream audio sources, add the following to your `Info.plist` file:
+If you wish to connect to non-HTTPS URLs, or if you use a feature that depends on the proxy such as headers, caching or stream audio sources, add the following to your `Info.plist` file:

 ```xml
 <key>NSAppTransportSecurity</key>